 As POPSUGAR editors, we independently select and write about stuff we love and think you'll like too.
 If you buy a product we have recommended, we may receive affiliate commission, which in turn supports our work.

 Real talk: just about every skin-care treatment, from at-home exfoliating treatments to in-office facials, pale in comparison to a good laser treatment.
 Lasers have the ability treat nearly skin concern you can can imagine, like broken capillaries and rosacea, hyperpigmentation and skin texture — even unwanted hair.
 To put it simply, lasers are going to give you the best results and will be the most effective for long-term solves.

 So what exactly is a laser?
 Lasers are tools that have one wavelength of light.
-In the skin care world, there are multiples types of lasers available in an array of wavelengths, each serving a different function.
-There are two main groups of lasers: those used for skin rejuvenation and those used for hair removal.
-Here's everything you need to know about both groups, so you can decide if laser treatments are something you should consider.
+In the skin-care world, there are multiple types of lasers available in an array of wavelengths, each serving a different function.
+There are two main groups of lasers used for skin rejuvenation: ablative and non-ablative.

-The first thing you should consider are your goals.
+The first thing you should consider when choosing a laser treatment are your goals.
 Do you hope to eliminate dark spots, treat wrinkles, or get rid of unwanted hair?
-Next, do your research (that's what I am here for!).
+Then, do your research and talk to your board-certified dermatologist (you don't want to skimp on the professional when it comes to lasers).
 Lasers are not magic wands: they come with some side effects and recovery time.
 Plus, every skin tone and type is different, so make sure you are choosing a laser that is compatible with yours.

-To make sense of all of this information, I've rounded up the most popular types of lasers and explain what to know before you go, what it feels like during the treatment, and how to deal with the aftermath.
+To make sense of all of this information, we've rounded up the most popular types of lasers and explain what to know before you go, what it feels like during the treatment, and how to deal with the recovery.